BRIEF-Xbiotech reports affirmative interim analysis of global phase 3 colorectal cancer study

 * Xbiotech Inc - IDMC reported that FDA fast-tracked study had no safety concerns

-* Xbiotech Inc - IDMC reported indications of efficacy were sufficient to recommend proceeding with study without modification Source text for Eikon: Further company coverage:
+* Xbiotech Inc - FDA fast-tracked study's indications of efficacy were sufficient to recommend proceeding with study without modification Source text for Eikon: Further company coverage:

-* Fannie mae prices $1 billion connecticut avenue securities risk sharing deal
+* Aerojet Rocketdyne selected as main propulsion provider for Boeing and DARPA experimental spaceplane

+* Caledonia mining corporation says Allan Gray Proprietary increased its interest to 9.5 million common shares representing 17.91% of common shares in issue Source text for Eikon: Further company coverage: